unyt-org/datex-core-js-legacy/docs/manual/11 Types.md

  * A class instance like `new WebSocket("ws://example.com")`

 The property values of a `js:Object` are never automatically bound to pointers when the object is bound to a pointer.

+### js:Symbol

+DATEX has no native symbol type.
+JavaScript symbols are mapped to `js:Symbol` values.

 ## Structs